-- 1. Complete a minimum of 12 semester hours in undergraduate program or 6 semester hours in graduate program WITHOUT using federal financial aid at Columbia Southern University; - Achieve a minimum 2.0 undergraduate cumulative GPA or 3.0 for graduates; and - 3.
-Complete 100 percent of attempted semester hours.
+- Successfully complete a minimum of 12 semester hours in undergraduate program or 6 semester hours in graduate program at Columbia Southern University without using federal student aid; - 2.
+Complete 100 percent of attempted semester hours; and - 3.
+Meet quantitative, qualitative and maximum time frame standards.